-The commitment to developing Transnational Education is also evidenced with 675 students enrolled on transnational programmes at Yangtze University and Wuxi Institute of Technology, China.
+The commitment to supporting internationalisation is also evidenced by TUS supporting 675 students enrolled on their programmes at Yangtze University and Wuxi Institute of Technology, China.

 The profile of enrolments for the top 15 performing countries is presented in Figure 11.3, and includes both EU and Non-EU.
 The top 10 Non-EU nationalities for the 2023-24 academic year include China, India, Malaysia, Nigeria, Canada, Mexico, Pakistan, Brazil, Uganda, and the USA (Figure 11.3).